saugatkandel/sopt/README.md

 with *J* is the Jacobian for the function *f*, and *H* the hessian for *L*.

-Note:
+Notes:

-For least-squares loss functions, the hessian of the loss function *L* is simply an identity matrix.
+1. For least-squares loss functions, the hessian of the loss function *L* is simply an identity matrix.
 In this case, we do not need to calculate the hessian-vector products, which saves some computational effort.
 The included code assumes by default  that the loss function is a least-squared problem.
 This can be switched off by setting the parameter **_squared_loss_ = False** when initializing the optimizer.

+2. When the input variable is not 1-D, it is difficult to keep track of the correct shapes for the various matrix-vector products.
+While this is certainly doable, I am avoiding this extra work for now by assuming that the input variable and predicted and measured data are all 1-D. It is simpler to just reshape the variable as necessary for any other calculation/analysis.

+3. For now, the optimizers support only a single variable, not a list of variables.
+If I want to use a list of variables, I would either create separate optimizers for each and use an alternating minimization algorithm, or use a single giant concatenated variable that contains the desired variable.

+4. For now, the tensorflow-based optimizers do not inherit from tf.train.Optimizer.
+I will look into this in the future.

+5. The optimizers require callable functions, instead of just the tensors, to calculate the predicted data and the loss value.
+This is primarily to accomodate the LMA algorithm where we need to ensure that we can calculate the loss value without affecting the second order matrix-vector products.